RohanthBaipilla/Weather-Forecast-Website/README.md

 # Weather Forecast Website

-This is a simple Weather Forecast Website that I developed during my internship.
+This is a simple Weather Forecast Website that I developed during Bharat internship.

 ## Demo